This blog is reader-supported. When you make a purchase through links on my site I may make a small commission at no additional cost to you.

 }

-Add that to your WordPress theme’s function.php
+Add the code to your active WordPress theme’s function.php

-, so you can use it in your templates.
+file, so you can use it in your templates.

 Usage

-Using the new function in your theme templates is essentially the same as using the original wp_get_attachment_image()
+in your theme templates is essentially the same as using the original wp_get_attachment_image()

 Example: